 Cork City, County Cork

-The once-walled city of Cork was a monastic settlement in the 6th century on the River Lee, which the Vikings later invaded and expanded to establish an essential Norse port.
-The city centre straddles the River Lee today, where you can find remnants of the old city along the main streets.
-There’s an interesting variety of shops, cafés, pubs, and restaurants in the city’s centre, which meets up with the English Market, the historic market from the 18th century.
+The once-walled city of Cork was a monastic settlement on the River Lee in the 6th century, which the Vikings later invaded and expanded to establish an essential Norse port.
+The city centre straddles the River Lee today, where remnants of the old city can be found along the main streets.
+There’s an exciting variety of shops, cafés, pubs, and restaurants in the city’s centre, which meets up with the English Market, the historic market from the 18th century.

-From our perspective, Cork City’s main advantage is you can get around on foot easily, and the city’s main landmarks aren’t far from each other.
-We recommend finding some souvenirs at the English Market or heading for some shopping on St Patrick’s Street, followed by some fresh air and relaxation at Fitzgerald Park.
-The Church of St Anne is Cork City’s main church, an 18th-century church with a magnificent church tower.
-It is located on a sloping hill, perfect for climbing and getting a full view of the city and the River Lee.
+From our perspective, Cork City’s main advantage is you can get around on foot quickly, and the city’s prominent landmarks aren’t far from each other.
+We recommend finding souvenirs at the English Market or heading for some shopping on St Patrick’s Street, followed by fresh air and relaxation at Fitzgerald Park.
+The Church of St Anne is Cork City’s main 18th-century church with a magnificent tower.
+It is located on a sloping hill, which is perfect for climbing and getting a full view of the city and the River Lee.

 Killarney, County Kerry

-Killarney Town in County Kerry is one of the most popular tourist destinations in Ireland.
+Killarney Town in County Kerry is one of Ireland’s most popular tourist destinations.
 The town’s historical, religious, cultural, and modern history continues to draw in tourists from around the globe.
-Killarney’s heritage has a foundation of religious settlements that date back to the 7th century and stretches forward to the 17th century.
+Killarney’s heritage has a religious settlement foundation that dates back to the 7th century and stretches to the 17th century.

-Killarney’s National Park is an as-long-as-you-make-it adventure; you can either take one day to explore a few spots in the park or take your time over several days to wander around.
-After an adrenaline-filled hike through Killarney’s National Park, a relaxing treatment at one of the local spas is a must.
+Killarney’s National Park is an as-long-as-you-make-it adventure; you can take one day to explore a few spots in the park or take your time over several days to wander around.
+After an adrenaline-filled hike through Killarney’s National Park, a relaxing treatment at a local spa is necessary.
 The town is famous for its luxurious and refreshing treatment centres, which will help you unwind and start afresh.

-The Ring of Kerry is a main contributor to Killarney’s natural heritage; it’s a 179-kilometre circular route that begins in Killarney and passes through more than five villages before returning back to the town.
-If time is your alley, driving along the Ring of Kerry is a must during your time in Killarney; the breathtaking lakes, marvellous seascapes, and great mountain ranges along the way will forever be engraved in your heart.
+The Ring of Kerry primarily contributes to Killarney’s natural heritage; it’s a 179-kilometre circular route that begins in Killarney and passes through more than five villages before returning to the town.
+If time is your alley, driving along the Ring of Kerry is a must during your time in Killarney; the breathtaking lakes, marvellous seascapes, and incredible mountain ranges along the way will forever be engraved in your heart.
 You can also take a more suitable route for walking, called the Kerry Way, which offers the same scenic landscape as the Ring of Kerry.

 Sligo Town, County Sligo